To improve your shopping experience today and in the future, this site uses cookies.

 A: Although the majority of people want or require a Gait Analysis to fix an issue, which can usually be helped through this process and by purchasing the correct pair of shoes; it can also be useful to look into your Gait even if there are no issues at all, you may be thinking of increasing your running distance for a specific race, or you may not be progressing with your running in the way you wanted or expected to be.
 The Gait Analysis may be the key to helping identify how good your running Biomechanics are and what can help you get to the new distance and or take your running performance to the next level.

-Q: How often do I need a Gait Analysis?
+Q: How often do I need a Running Gait Analysis?

 A: Running Gait is not something that changes greatly over time unless there are big changes to your running distance or speed.
 If you have never run before you get a Gait Analysis for your first trainer fitting, then progress over the next year to increase your distance and reduce your times over 5km, for example, it can be useful to be rechecked the following time you need to replace your running shoes.
 If you are a runner that keeps running fairly consistent regarding distance and times; unless you experience some pain or are looking to progress in your running, it is unlikely that your running Gait will have changed throughout the time since your last Gait Analysis, so you can be confident that coming in and replacing shoes for something in a similar category will work for you.